 Write the judge a letter asking for a payment plan or community service.
 Ask the court clerk:

 how to get the letter to that person

 what the mailing address or fax number is

 Address your letter to "Presiding Judge."
-Include the court's address.
+Put the court's address.

 Ticket Number or case number.